Tim Rudd

 Tim Rudd (born November 30, 1960) is an American politician and a member of the Republican Party.
 He was elected to the Tennessee House of Representatives in 2016, representing District 34.

+In 2023, Rudd supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
+The expulsion was widely characterized as unprecedented.

 2018 House election

 The results for the District 34 House election were:

 Early life and pre-politics career

 Tim Rudd attended Smyrna High School and Middle Tennessee State University.
 Rudd worked in the real estate business with Coldwell Banker Snow & Law beginning in 1998.
 Rudd has lived in Rutherford County, Tennessee for 45 years.

 Religious freedom controversy

 Rudd was the sponsor of HB-0836.
-The measure permits adoption and foster care agencies funded by taxpayers to discriminate against LGBT people based upon "religious beliefs or moral convictions."
+The measure permits adoption and foster care agencies funded by taxpayers to refuse service to LGBT people based upon "religious beliefs or moral convictions."

 Committees

 Rudd was a member of the Insurance and Banking and State Government Committees and the Insurance and Banking Subcommittee.

 He is a member of the Insurance and Local Committees and the Property and Casualty Subcommittee.
 He chairs the Elections and Campaign Finance Subcommittee.